pockethost/pockethost/packages/pockethost/plugin-guide.md

 | InstanceLog           | A log action                                   | logLevel, currentLogLevel, args | [example](https://github.com/pockethost/pockethost/blob/e6355c1aea2484ffba9d95110faa2af40e922855/packages/plugin-launcher-spawn/src/index.ts#L147) | 1.3.0 |
 | Serve                 | The `pockethost serve` command has been called | only[]                          |                                                                                                                                                    | 1.4.0 |

+#### AfterPluginsLoaded (since 1.6.0)

+Fired after all plugins have been loaded.
+This is a good time to perform initialization that may depend upon other plugins.

 ### Core Filters

 #### ServerSlugs (since 1.4.0)